TSAI-EVA8/advancedConvolutions/README.md

 ![alt text](images/accuracy_model2.png "Title")

-The maximum accuracy is about 88.2% and was consistently above 85% after the 35th epoch
+The maximum test accuracy is about 88.2% and was consistently above test 85% after the 35th epoch

+Note: In both the models the test accuracy was more than the training accuracy, which is the result of the image augmentations as the training has become more tough

 ## Misclassification & Class accuracy